jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ![](./readme-pescatarians.jpg)

-*Unlocks at 400 workers - or creative mode*
+*Unlocks begin at 1 worker - or creative mode*

 Pescatarians are upgrades to **farmer residences** with mixed workforce of 50% farmer, 25% worker and 25% artisan.
 They allow for more dense farming towns.